metaphori/template-latex-thesis/README.md

 2. Report your increment and discuss it / next steps with your supervisor -- then back to (1)
     - See next section

+Suggestion: keep the **raw material** about your work under **version control** in a repository (e.g., on GitHub)

+- Use *distinct repositories*
+    1. notes (e.g., on background, on literature reviews)
+    2. experimental activities (e.g., to learn a new framework or library)
+    3. the main development project or the research project artifacts
+    4. the thesis document (ideally, in LaTeX)
+- You may also consider to use an app to keep track of tasks and progress (e.g., Trello)
+- **Share those with your supervisor**.
+When reporting progress to your supervisor, provide a link to a proper page/artifact describing the increment.

 ### On writing a thesis

 Typical steps